essential-contributions/pint/docs/book/src/appendix/intrinsics.md

 **Description:** Returns the size, in words, of an expression.
 This is often the same as the size of the type of the expression (e.g. 1 word for `int`, 4 words for `b256`, 3 words for `{int, int, bool}`, and so on).
-However, it can also be different, namely for expressions that can be `nil` such as storage accesses and paths local variables.
+However, it can also be different, namely for expressions that can be `nil` such as storage accesses and paths to local variables.

 ---